Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 The thickness of the cloth can also affect how the CB comes off the tip, especially with cue elevation.
 For more info, see:

 For more information on cloth conditions effects, see the cloth effects resource page.
+And for more information and demonstrations dealing with how cloth drag can be used for an advantage, see the drag shot resource page.

 from Patrick Johnson: